Carthage nursing home shooting: Perpetrator

 Stewart worked as a house painter and had his own painting business, but had filed twice for bankruptcy.
 He had been out of work for over a year before the shooting, after injuring his back and leg.
 He served six years in the National Guard and never rose above the rank of private before receiving an honorable discharge.
 In 1995 he joined the Clay Road Farm Hunt Club in Moore County, where he soon alienated the other members because of his drinking problem and his temper.
 He was eventually thrown out of the hunting club, after threatening Larry Allred, one of its founders.

 In 2001, after 15 years of marriage to Sue Griffin, Stewart divorced again and returned to Wanda Neal.
 After he promised her he would change, stop drinking, and treat her well, they married a second time in June 2002.
 But as time passed, Stewart again showed extreme possessiveness and would not let his wife go anywhere alone.
 After he put a gun to her head and threatened to kill her, Wanda Neal left her husband and returned to her parents' home, three weeks prior to the shooting.
 After his wife had left him, Stewart began calling her family, sometimes at 2:00 or 3:00 a.m., claiming there was an emergency and he needed to see Wanda and her parents.
 He also tried to contact his former wife, Sue Griffin, through her family, telling them that he was suffering from prostate cancer, that he was preparing to "go away", and that he "was planning on leaving town to visit places he hadn’t seen."
 According to Mack Hancock, who had seen him in the last week before the shooting, Stewart seemed very depressed, saying that "everything had gone to hell."

-As of July 2016, Stewart is housed at the Lanesboro Correctional Institution in Polkton, North Carolina.
+As of November 2024, Stewart is housed at the Neuse Correctional Institution in Goldsboro, North Carolina.